Venetian Ghetto

-Between 1541 and 1633, the Ghetto Vecchio and Ghetto Nuovo were made to accommodate the increase in Jewish immigration, but the total number of Jews in Italy did not exceed 25,000.
+Between 1541 and 1633, the Ghetto Vecchio ("Old Ghetto") and Ghetto Nuovo ("New Ghetto") were made to accommodate the increase in Jewish immigration, but the total number of Jews in Italy did not exceed 25,000.
 The Jewish community in Venice did not exceed 5,000 until the early seventeenth century.

-In 1797, the French Army of Italy, commanded by the 28-year-old General Napoleon Bonaparte, occupied Venice, forced the Venetian Republic to dissolve itself on 12 May 1797, and ended the ghetto's separation from the city on the 11th of July of the same year.
+In 1797, the French Army of Italy, commanded by the 28-year-old General Napoleon Bonaparte, occupied Venice, forced the Venetian Republic to dissolve itself on 12 May 1797, and ended the ghetto's separation from the city on 11 July of the same year.
 In the 19th century, the ghetto was renamed the Contrada dell'unione.